Skip to main content

 What is NHS negligence?

-• the National Institute for Health and Care Excellence (NICE)
+• the National Institute for Health and Care Excellence (NICE);

-• NHS organisations, such as NHS Trusts
+• NHS organisations, such as NHS trusts;

-• NHS Resolution, the NHS’s own defence organisation
+• NHS Resolution, the NHS’s own defence organisation;

-• the Department of Health and Social Care (DHSC)
+• the Department of Health and Social Care (DHSC).

 How is medical negligence proved?

+For a successful claim, we must be able to prove that your caregiver did not meet the NHS standards and that the negligence was directly linked to your injury.
 We are experts at gathering the necessary evidence to investigate and prove NHS liability for each client’s claim.
-This evidence can include:

 • our client’s hospital and GP records